Shadows of ordered graphs: Homogenous blocks and types of ordered graph

 Note that if two ordered graphs have the same number of vertices and are of the same type, then they have the same excess.
 We may therefore write $m_n(T)$ for the excess of an ordered graph on $[n]$ of type $T$.

-In order to prove the next lemma, we shall also need the concept of shadows and lines within types.
+In order to state the next lemma, we shall also need the concept of shadows and lines within types.
 First, given a collection of ordered graphs $\G$ on $[n]$, and a type $T$, let